Tier 1 Entrepreneur and Graduate Entrepreneur visas has been replaced with Start-up and Innovator visas

 - The category expands eligibility to more applicants, not just recent graduates, and without the need to have secured initial funds for their businesses.

-- Applicants will be endorsed by an independent endorsing body vetted by the UK government.
+- Applicants will be endorsed by an independent endorsing bodies vetted by the UK government.

-- The Start-up visa will be granted for two years initially (doubled from one year under the Graduate Entrepreneur category) and applicants would be able to progress to the Innovator category.
+- The Start-up visa will be granted for two years initially (doubled from one year under the Graduate Entrepreneur category) and applicants will be able to progress to the Innovator category.

-- This visa category will replace the Tier 1 (Entrepreneur) route which would be closed to new applicants from March 29, 2019.
+- This visa category will replace the Tier 1 (Entrepreneur) route which will be closed to new applicants from March 29, 2019.